Amanda Holden: Television

 From 22 September to 18 December 2014, Holden filled in as a co-host on This Morning with Phillip Schofield during Holly Willoughby's maternity leave.
 She took a short break in January and February 2015 to record the Britain's Got Talent auditions.
 Christine Lampard stood in for Holden during this time, before the latter returned to the show from 2 March until 17 July 2015.
 She returned to This Morning in July 2017, to co-present numerous episodes with Ben Shephard.

 Holden presented a six-part factual series for ITV called Give a Pet a Home, which worked alongside the RSPCA finding homes for animals.
 The series aired in April and May 2015.

-On 18 December 2015 Holden was part of the presenting team for ITV's Christmas telethon Text Santa.
-In 2016 she presented I've Got Something To Tell You, a factual series for the W television channel.
+On 18 December 2015, Holden was part of the presenting team for ITV's Christmas telethon Text Santa.
+In 2016, she presented I've Got Something To Tell You, a factual series for the W television channel.
 She appeared as Miss Pentangle in CBBC's The Worst Witch in 2017.
 Holden made a guest appearance in the Australian soap opera Neighbours as Harriet Wallace in 2022.
 She began filming for the show in London during October 2021.

-In 2021, she started appearing in a new comedy mockumentary series from Bo' Selecta! creator Leigh Francis.
+In 2021 she started appearing in a new comedy mockumentary series from Bo' Selecta! creator Leigh Francis.
 The programme was called The Holden Girls: Mandy & Myrtle and featured Francis in drag with heavy make-up as Amanda's nan Myrtle.
 The show launched on the E4 channel with 601,938 viewers and was repeated on Channel 4.
 The show was axed after one series.

-In 2025, she will present The Celebrity Inner Circle.
+In 2025 she presented The Celebrity Inner Circle.

 Theatre

 Holden has appeared in several stage musicals, and in 2004 was nominated for the Laurence Olivier Award for Best Actress in a Musical for her performance in the West End production of Thoroughly Modern Millie, which closed earlier than expected in June 2004.

 Holden finished playing the role Princess Fiona in the original West End production of Shrek The Musical, which began on 6 May 2011.
 The show opened at the Theatre Royal, Drury Lane on 14 June 2011.
 She starred with Nigel Lindsay, Richard Blackwood, and Nigel Harman.
 Holden departed the show on 3 October 2011, ten weeks earlier than planned, to focus on her unborn child and was replaced by Girls Aloud singer Kimberley Walsh.
 For this role, Holden won the WhatsOnStage.com Theatregoers' Choice Award for Best Actress in a Musical.
-In October 2016 Holden starred in a West End revival of Stepping Out and reprised her role when it opened at the Vaudeville Theatre in March 2017.
+In October 2016, Holden starred in a West End revival of Stepping Out and reprised her role when it opened at the Vaudeville Theatre in March 2017.

 Film

 In 1996, Holden played Pamela in Intimate Relations.
-In 1999 she appeared as a shoe-shop assistant in Virtual Sexuality.
+In 1999, she appeared as a shoe-shop assistant in Virtual Sexuality.
 She was uncredited in the 2013 film One Chance.